 Sheryll Durrant is an urban farmer, educator and food justice advocate and a 2015 graduate of Farm School NYC.
 She is currently the Garden Manager at Kelly Street Garden, and Farm Coordinator for New Roots Community Farm managed by International Rescue Committee (IRC)—both in the Bronx.
 Prior to that, she served for 7 years as director of the urban farm and garden program for Sustainable Flatbush in Brooklyn.
 Her work has included developing community-based urban agricultural projects, and providing expertise and technical assistance for supportive housing garden programs.
 She is a former crew leader for the Urban Farm Training Program at the Youth Farm at the High School for Public Service in Brooklyn.
 She has given workshops and spoken on issues related to urban agriculture and food justice — for Northeast Sustainable Working Group (NESAWG), Just Food, American Community Gardening Association [ACGA], National Resource Defense Council (NRDC), Northeast Organic Farming Association (NOFA), National Public Radio (NPR) among others.
 Sheryll is a certified master composter through the NYC Compost Project, a 2013 We Are All Brooklyn (WAAB) Fellow, and in 2012 she received a Certificate of Achievement in Community Organizing from Citizens Committee For NYC Neighborhood Leadership Institute.
 She is a founding member of the Peas and Justice Collaborative, a collective of urban agriculture and grassroots leaders that tackle food justice and racial equity issues together.
 A former Design Trust fellow for the Farming Concrete project, she is now responsible for communications and outreach for this data collection platform that helps urban farmers and gardeners measure the impact of their work.

-Cheyenna Layne Weber (General Coordinator) is a writer and organizer who elevates the needs of people and the planet over profit.
+Cheyenna Layne Weber (Administrative Coordinator) is a writer and organizer who elevates the needs of people and the planet over profit.
 For 20 years she has worked with social justice, environmental, and community organizations in every capacity from volunteer to executive director.
 In addition to her role as a co-founder and current staff with CEANYC, she is a co-founder and member of SolidarityNYC, where she led the creation of the first online interactive map of New York City’s solidarity economy, and an Associate Member of the editorial collective Grassroots Economic Organizing (GEO).
 Previously she spearheaded the creation of the New Economy Coalition while executive director of the New Economy Network, served on the Board of Directors at Lower East Side People’s Federal Credit Union, and helped start five worker cooperatives from Occupy Wall Street’s tenure in downtown Manhattan.

 Deneen Reynolds-Knott (Peer Educator) is a playwright/workshop facilitator living in Brooklyn, New York.
 She is a volunteer Brooklyn Urban Gardener (BUG) with the Brooklyn Botanic Garden, supporting community gardens around the borough.
 Currently, she is organizing a group of Teaching Theatre Artists to explore forming a workers-cooperative.